ByteRain0/ground.zero.modular.graphql/doc/architecture/decisions/0004-f5-experience.md

 ## Decision

-Adopt Aspire to streamline the local development process.
+We will use `.NET Aspire` to enhance the local development environment, as it provides integrated tools and capabilities tailored for .NET applications.

+## Alternatives

+**Docker Compose**: While Docker Compose provides a robust way to orchestrate containers, it requires additional configuration and maintenance overhead, which may complicate the development process for this specific use case.

 ## Consequences

+- Local development will be more straightforward and aligned with .NET-specific workflows.
 - Aspire will handle infrastructure provisioning for local development.
-- Developers will use Aspire and Aspire-Integrations to set up system containers.
-- Docker Compose will be deprecated in favor of Aspire and C# configuration.
+- Faster and less complex setup process.
-- Developers will use an App.Host to run the system locally.
-2 Launch profiles will be created:
+- Developers will be provided with 2 launch profiles:
   - single-project : which will run only the Japanese.Api and it's dependencies
   - http/https : which will run Japanese.Api, Rating.Api and Fusion Gateway.
-- Telemetry configuration will be done via an OTel collector to resemble the deployment model.
+- Dependency on .NET Aspire tools means the team must stay up-to-date with its latest updates and best practices.
-- Deployment artifacts/manifests will be generated using the Aspirate project until Aspire provides built-in support for Kubernetes.
+- Deployment artifacts/manifests will be generated using the `Aspirate` project until native Kubernetes support is provided.

+For further details, see the documentation for .NET Aspire and compare it with other solutions like Docker Compose if needed.